mIRC-Scripters/mirckb/docs/source/commands/disable.rst

 /disable
 ========

 The **/disable** command disables the specified groups in all scripts.
-You can also specify a wildcard to disable all matching groups.
+You can also specify a :doc: `wildcard </intermediate/matching_tools.html#wildcard>` to disable all matching groups.

 Synopsis
 --------

 .. code:: text

     /disable <group1 group2 ... groupN>